Jina CLIP v1: A Truly Multimodal Embeddings Model for Text and Image

 We are introducing a new benefit for users who purchase the Production Deployment plan with 11 billion tokens.
 This includes:

-- Three hours of consultation with our product and engineering teams to discuss your specific use cases and requirements.
+- One hours of consultation with our product and engineering teams to discuss your specific use cases and requirements.

 - A customized Python notebook designed for your RAG (Retrieval-Augmented Generation) or vector search use case, demonstrating how to integrate Jina AI’s models into your application.